-The values of the bistatic scattering coefficient σo over the sea surface depend on the wind speed and can be derived using the model in Document 7C/51.
+The values of the bistatic scattering coefficient σo over the sea surface depend on the wind speed and can be derived using the model in Document 7C/51 {US Note: The report should ensure the model is based on P.2146 since this essentially supersedes the model in Document 7C/51.}.
 Figure 10 illustrates the dependence of the bistatic scattering coefficient σo on the wind speed U10 at 10 m above the sea surface.

 Figure 10

-Bistatic scattering coefficient in the specular direction for wind speed ranging from 1 to 10 m/s
+Bistatic scattering coefficient in the specular direction for wind speed ranging from 1 to 10 m/s {US Question: In the specular direction there are two bistatic scattering coefficient components: Coherent component and diffuse (non-coherent) component.
+Does Figure 10 account for both components?
+What is the frequency used in obtaining Figure 10?}